NickCore18/CSEL302/README.md

 ___
 ## **Probability and Statistics**
 ### Probability
->Probability implies 'likelihood' or 'chance'.
+-Probability implies 'likelihood' or 'chance'.
 When an event is certain to happen then the probability of occurrence of that event is 1 and when it is certain that the event cannot happen then the probability of that event is 0.

 ### Probability Distributions
-> A probability distribution describes the likelihood of each possible outcome for a random variable.
+- A probability distribution describes the likelihood of each possible outcome for a random variable.
 It tells us how probable each value is and provides a complete picture of the random variable's behavior.

 ### Descriptive Statistics
 - **Mean (Average):** It's the sum of all values divided by the number of values.